zakwarren/nightsawayforms/docs/userGuide.md

 It will then ask you a number of questions about your Scout Group and section.
 Your answers will be stored in the config directory, in config.json.
-This is used each time nightsAwayForms is run to customize the headers of your camp documents.
+This is used each time nightsawayforms is run to customize the headers of your camp documents.

 A resized logo will also be stored in the config directory for use by